 A community coordinator is someone who synchronizes the goals and objectives of a specific community with measures that support efforts toward promotion, event planning, and project management.
 However, this is a very broad definition.
 In fact, although the title may suggest that this position pertains to a specific geographic community, such as a neighborhood, this isn’t always the case.
 In effect, the term community actually refers to any group that shares a common interest.
 This means that a community coordinator may be involved in serving a group or organization with a regional or global membership.

 A community coordinator may also be called upon to organize trade shows, conventions, meetings, and other events.
-This may involve meal planning, obtaining entertainment, inviting guest speakers, arranging for transportation, hotel accommodations, etc. A community coordinator may choose to specialize in providing these types of services, and those who do are frequently referred to as a planning or events coordinator.
+This may involve meal planning, obtaining entertainment, inviting guest speakers, arranging for transportation, hotel accommodations, etc. The coordinator may choose to specialize in providing these types of services, and those who do are frequently referred to as a planning or events coordinator.

 Other community coordinator jobs involve gathering and analyzing certain measurable metrics that may indicate the success an event, campaign, or other activity.
 In other words, they may seek to determine how well the objectives of the group or organization were met by taking polls or sample surveys.
 They may also promote the mission and reach of the group by arranging for press coverage.

-A community coordinator working in the government sector can expect to spend a great deal of time on public relation efforts.
+A coordinator working in the government sector can expect to spend a great deal of time on public relation efforts.
 For instance, many federal agencies routinely provide information to the public regarding policy changes, travel advisories, or noteworthy events, and the community coordinator is often the voice that delivers the news.
 Those who work in this segment are often given specialized titles, such as communication or public affairs specialists.

 The Internet has played a role in furthering employment opportunities for community coordinators who prefer to work from home.
 In fact, many virtual community coordinator positions involve facilitating online communities in terms of moderating and hosting online discussion forums and live chat events.
 This type of work may also involve e-mail or web-based newsletter production, initiating membership drives, or securing online content from third-party sources.